Miklós Radnóti

-Miklós Radnóti (born Miklós Glatter; 5 May 1909 – November 1944) was a Hungarian poet and teacher.
-He was murdered in the Holocaust.
+Miklós Radnóti (born Miklós Glatter, surname variants: Radnói, Radnóczi; 5 May 1909 – 4 or 9 November 1944) was a Hungarian poet, an outstanding representative of modern Hungarian lyric poetry as well as a certified secondary school teacher of Hungarian and French.
+He is characterised by his striving for pure genre and his revival of traditional, tried and tested genres.

 Biography

+Miklós Radnóti, born as Miklós Glatter, descended from a long line of Hungarian Jewish village merchants, peddlers, and pub keepers in Radnót, in what is now Slovakia.

-Miklós Glatter was the son of a vendor of the textile business company Brück & Grosz in Budapest.
-He was born in the 13th district quarter Újlipótváros of the Royal Hungarian capital city of Austria-Hungary.
-At birth, his twin brother was born dead and his mother died soon after childbirth.
-He spent most of his childhood years with his aunt's family whose husband Dezső Grosz was one of the owners of the textile company in which his father worked until his death in 1921.
+At the time of his birth, Miklós Glatter's father, Jakab Glatter, worked as a travelling salesman for the Brück & Grosz textile company, which was owned by his brother in law.
+He was born in the 13th district (Újlipótváros quarter) of Budapest, the capital city of the Kingdom of Hungary.
+At birth, his twin brother was born dead and his mother, Ilona Grosz, died soon after childbirth.
+His father remarried in 1911 with Ilona Molnár (1885–1944).
+In 1921 his father died of stroke, his guardian became his aunt's husband, Dezső Grosz, who was one of the owners of the textile company his father worked for until his death.

 Radnóti attended primary and secondary school in his place of birth and continued his education at the high school for textile industry in Liberec from 1927–28 on his uncle's advice.
 Then he worked as commercial correspondent in the familiar textile business company until 1930.
-Ultimately, Radnóti was able to prevail with desire for another education and began studying philosophy, Hungarian and French language at the University of Szeged.
+Ultimately, Radnóti was able to prevail with desire for another education and began studying philosophy, Hungarian and French at the University of Szeged.

 In 1934, he finished his studies with the philosophical doctoral thesis The artistic development of Margit Kaffka.
-After graduation, he changed his name to Radnóti, after the birthplace Radnovce (Hungarian: Radnót) of his paternal grandfather.
-In August 1935, he married his long-standing love Fanny (1912-2014), daughter of the owner of the respected Gyarmati printing house.
+After graduation, he Magyarised his surname to Radnóti, after the native village of his paternal ancestors.
+In August 1935, he married his long-standing love Fanny Gyarmati (1912–2014), daughter of the owner of the respected Gyarmati printing house.
 The very happy marriage was unfortunately childless until his deportation.
-In the school year of 1935-36 he gained first professional experiences as high school teacher at the Zsigmond Kemény Gymnasium in Budapest.
+He gained his first professional experiences as secondary school teacher in the 1935-36 academic year at the Zsigmond Kemény Gymnasium in Budapest.